 Get insights trusted by 55,000+ car dealers.
 Free, fast, and built for automotive leaders.

-What's next: 700Credit is offering 12-24 months of free credit monitoring, depending on state requirements, and the company is also advising dealers to consult legal counsel about their own notification obligations.
+What's next: 700Credit is offering affected consumers 12-24 months of free credit monitoring, and is working with legal counsel to make sure all notifications are filed properly.

 A quick word from our partner